Embassy of Sweden, Pyongyang: History

+The Swedish government recognized North Korea in the council on 6 April 1973.
+According to the government's assessment, recognizing both Korean states would significantly contribute to easing tensions in the region.
+Foreign Minister Krister Wickman commented on the decision by stating that there was Nordic consensus on the issue, which had been agreed upon at the Nordic foreign ministers' meeting the previous month.
+On 8 April 1973, North Korea declared that it had received and accepted Sweden's proposal to establish diplomatic relations between the two countries.
+The official North Korean news agency announced that Foreign Minister Ho Dam, in his response to the message from Foreign Minister Wickman, stated, "On behalf of the government of the Democratic People's Republic of Korea, I have the honor to inform you that it agrees to your government's proposal to establish diplomatic relations between the DPRK and Sweden."
+Sweden's ambassador to China, Arne Björnberg, was accredited in Pyongyang in May 1973.

 The embassy was opened in 1975 and the first ambassador with the title chargé d'affaires was Erik Cornell (1975–1977).
+After North Korea, on 6 November 1975, requested that Australia close its embassy in Pyongyang, claiming it had engaged in "systematic subversive activities" against North Korea, Australia's ambassador to Sweden approached the Swedish Ministry for Foreign Affairs in Stockholm, asking if Sweden would serve as Australia's protecting power in Pyongyang, to which Sweden agreed.
+Since 1995, Sweden has acted as the protecting power for the United States in North Korea.
+Until 2001, Sweden was the only western country with an unbroken diplomatic presence in North Korea.

-The Swedish embassy in Pyongyang is today co-located with the French, British embassy and the German embassy in the former embassy building for East Germany.
+The Swedish embassy in Pyongyang is today co-located with the French, British embassy and the German embassy.
+The chancery is the former embassy building for East Germany, originally shared with only Germany and the Italian aid agency, with the British later joining in 2001.
 On September 16, 2010, Barbro Elm handed over her letter of credence to North Korean President Kim Yong-nam.
-It was the only embassy from a Western country until 2001.

 On 9 December 2010, the Government Offices announced that the embassy was in danger of being closed down due to the cuts to be made to the Government Offices' costs.
 On 26 April 2012, Karl-Olof Andersson, current Rector of the Ministry of Foreign Affairs' diplomatic program and secretary of the Ministry of Foreign Affairs' Admissions Committee, was appointed new ambassador in the autumn of 2012.
 On 2 October 2012, Andersson handed over his credentials to Kim Yong-nam in a ceremony that took place in the Mansudae Congress Hall.

-In 2020 because of the COVID-19 pandemic, the diplomats were withdrawn temporarily.
-The embassy remained open and is staffed by local employees.